 - 1/2 cup warm water (you might need up to 2/3 cup of water but start small!)

 *Note: I didn’t have oat flour, per say, but I tossed about 1/3 cup rolled oats into my food processor until they turned to flour.
 I read that you can do the same thing with quinoa.
 But I haven’t actually tried it so I can’t say for sure.

 Combine the quinoa flour and oat flour, then add in salt and spices.
 Add warm water and olive oil.
 Your mixture will be a little lumpy, and you may need to use your hands to mix it all.
 Spray a baking sheet or pizza stone with olive oil (or just coat it with a paper towel dipped in olive oil) and bake at 375 for about 10 minutes, or until the edges start to brown.

 After that, you can top with your remaining ingredients.
-I used tomato sauce, peppers, onions, and nutritional yeast.
+I used tomato sauce and shredded mozzarella cheese.
 Bake for another 10-15 minutes, depending on your toppings.